-Big Brothers Big Sisters’ one-to-one youth mentoring has been shown to have a significant and positive impact on the lives of children, according to the first-ever nationwide impact study of a mentoring organization.
+Big Brothers Big Sisters’ one-to-one youth mentoring has been shown to have a significant and positive impact on the lives of youth, according to the first-ever nationwide impact study of a mentoring organization.

 Researchers found that after 18 months of spending time with their Bigs, the Little Brothers and Little Sisters were:

 more confident of their performance in schoolwork

 getting along better with their families